tlswg/tls13-spec/draft-ietf-tls-tls13.md

 result.
 Received data is decrypted and verified, reassembled, and then delivered to higher-level clients.

-Four protocols that use the record protocol are described in this document: the handshake protocol, the alert protocol, and the application data protocol.
+Three protocols that use the record protocol are described in this document: the handshake protocol, the alert protocol, and the application data protocol.
 In order to allow extension of the TLS protocol, additional record content types can be supported by the record protocol.
 New